In this video, we’re going to look at the trigonometric ratio tangent. And we’re going to

 So at this stage, I’m gonna need to use my calculator in order to evaluate this.
 Now

-shift to get to it, but that will depend on the particular calculator that you have.
+to press shift to get to it.
+But that will depend on the particular calculator that you

-So evaluating that on my calculator gives me this decimal value here, but I’m
+So evaluating that on my calculator gives me this decimal value here.
+But I’m asked to

-So in this question, we began in exactly the same way, but because it was an angle
+So in this question, we began in exactly the same way.
+But because it was an angle that

 inverse tan function.